 Standing for your teacher, elders and Torah scholars:

-It is a positive command in the Torah to stand up in front of all Sages.
+It is a positive command in the Torah to stand in front of any Torah scholar.

-The age: The command to stand before a Sage applies even if the Sage is not old but is young [even if he is a child under Bar Mitzvah] and wise.
+The age of the Sage: The command to stand before a Torah scholar applies even if the Torah scholar is not old but is young and wise.
+[This applies even if he is a child below the age of Bar Mitzvah.]

-The amount of wisdom that defines a Sage: The command to stand before a Sage applies even if the Sage is not one’s teacher.
-It applies to any Sage who is greater than oneself [in Torah knowledge] and is fit to learn from him.
-This however only applies to a Sage whose knowledge is excelled far beyond the normal common folk, in which case if the person has more knowledge than oneself, then he is to stand for him.
-If however the person’s knowledge is not excelled far beyond the normal folk, then there is no obligation to stand for him even though he is more knowledgeable than oneself.
-Practically however, today the custom has become to only stand on behalf of the Rosh Yeshiva or Ravad, although the validity of this custom requires further clarification.
+The amount of wisdom that defines a Sage: The command to stand before a Torah scholars applies even if the Torah scholar is not one’s teacher.
+It applies to any Torah scholar who is greater than oneself [in Torah knowledge] and it is fit to learn from him.
+This, however, only applies to a Torah scholar whose knowledge is excelled far beyond the normal common folk, in which case if the person has more knowledge than oneself, then he is to stand for him.
+If, however, the person’s knowledge is not excelled far beyond the normal folk, then there is no obligation to stand for him, even though he is more knowledgeable than oneself.
+Practically, however, today the custom has become to only stand on behalf of the Rosh Yeshiva or Ravad [i.e. head of the Beis Din], although the validity of this custom requires further clarification.

-A scholar standing for other scholar: A scholar is not required to stand for another scholar and it rather suffices to simply show him some form of respect.
+A scholar standing for other scholars: A scholar is not required to stand for another scholar and it rather suffices to simply show him some form of respect.

-Standing for one who is a Baal Mitzvos or doing a mitzvah: It is permitted even for an exceptional Sage [even if he is the Gadol Hador] to stand in honor of a person who is a man of good deeds [such as charity, philanthropy, Hiddur in Mitzvos].
+Standing for one who is a Baal Mitzvos or is in process of doing a mitzvah: It is permitted even for an exceptional Sage [even if he is the Gadol Hador] to stand in honor of a person who is a man of good deeds [such as charity, philanthropy, Hiddur in Mitzvos].
 Some Poskim rule that he is even obligated to stand on his behalf [and certainly the common folk are obligated to stand for a Baal Mitzvos].
-[Due to this it is proper to stand in front of anyone who is performing a Mitzvah in one’s presence, such as a Gabaiy Tzedaka when he is collecting money, and so too anyone else who is doing a Mitzvah.
-This however only applies if the person is doing a Mitzvah without payment.
-If however he is being paid for it then one is not to stand on his behalf.]
+[Due to this, it is proper to stand in front of anyone who is performing a Mitzvah in one’s presence, such as a Gabaiy Tzedaka when he is collecting money, and so too anyone else who is doing a Mitzvah.
+Some Poskim hold it is an actual obligation to stand.
+This, however, only applies if the person is doing a Mitzvah without payment.
+If, however, he is being paid, then one is not to stand on his behalf.]

-Must one stand up for the wife of a Torah Sage?
+Must one stand for the wife of a Torah Sage?